 Addiction is a disease that can skip generations, or appear suddenly in a family that has never experienced it before.
 With the constant improvement of medical technology, we can now identify factors that can predispose someone to addiction, and with that knowledge some people are able to prevent the disease by staying out of the type of situations where it might be “caught.”
 This is not foolproof, though, and many people become addicted without ever identifying or even presenting such factors.

 What readers can take away from this information is that addiction can happen to anyone, regardless of their state and situation in life and regardless of their family history or their childhood upbringing.
-Identifying and removing the factors that may have contributed to addiction can help break a victim of the habits that define their disease.
+Identifying and removing the factors that may have contributed to addiction through substance abuse treatment can help break a victim of the habits that define their disease.
 However, to focus on these factors in order to assign “blame” can be counter-productive, adding unnecessary tension and stress to an already difficult situation.